NathanGRomano/socket-messages/README.md

 ```

-Now we can setup logic to listen to messages.
+We can listen to actions by calling *action* and passing in the *name* of the action.

 ```javascript